misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 }
 ```

-In this case, the largest specified position before the indigo stop is the 50% specified at
-the yellow stop.
-Thus, the gradient fades from red to orange to yellow, then has a hard
-switch to indigo before fading from indigo to violet.
-The gradient’s fades from yellow
-to green to blue to indigo all take place over zero distance.
-See Figure 9-74 for the
+In this case, the largest specified position before the indigo stop is the `50%` specified at the yellow stop.
+Thus, the gradient fades from red to orange to yellow, then has a hard switch to indigo before fading from indigo to violet.
+The gradient’s fades from yellow to green to blue to indigo all take place over zero distance.
+See Figure 9-74 for the results.
-results.

 <Figures figure="9-74">Handling color stops that are out of place</Figures>

-This behavior is the reason why mixing units within a single gradient is generally dis‐
-couraged.
-If you mix rems and percentages, for example, you could end up with a sit‐
-uation where a color stop positioned with percentages might end up before an earlier
-color stop positioned with rems.
+This behavior is the reason why mixing units within a single gradient is generally discouraged.
+If you mix rems and percentages, for example, you could end up with a situation where a color stop positioned with percentages might end up before an earlier color stop positioned with rems.

 #### Setting color hints

-Thus far, we’ve worked with color stops, but you may remember that the syntax for
-linear gradients permits “color hints” after each color stop:
+Thus far, we’ve worked with color stops, but you may remember that the syntax for linear gradients permits “color hints” after each color stop:

 ```css
 linear-gradient(